oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

    link in the "middleware" repository, then the acceptance applies to all versions of WebLogic CPU images.

-1. Log Docker in to the Oracle Container Registry.
+1. Provide Docker with credentials for accessing the Oracle Container Registry.
 For example, the following command will prompt for your SSO credentials:

    ```shell